rohitkjohnedu/my_yade/doc/sphinx/installation.rst

 ^^^^^^^^^^^^^

 Yade relies on a number of external software to run; they are checked before the compilation starts.
 Some of them are only optional.
-The last ones are only relevant for using the fluid coupling module (:yref:`FlowEngine`).

 * `cmake <http://www.cmake.org/>`_ build system
 * `gcc <https://gcc.gnu.org/>`_ compiler (g++); other compilers will not work; you need g++>=4.2 for openMP support